Ushi

 Group Project

 We were tasked to design an inclusive solution for a public space of our choosing.
-This group project lasted a few weeks and was centered around a product development method called diversity driven design.Diversity driven design is a development process in which you form your basis around product requirements with the most demanding user in mind.
+This group project was centered around a product development method called diversity-driven design.Diversity-driven design is a development process in which you form your basis around product requirements with the most demanding user in mind.

 Process